EternityForest/WBTV/README.md

 32 bit unsigned binary fraction part of the current time.
 The WBTV clock is automatically set by incoming TIME messages, and can be manally set.

+####WBTVNode.sendTime()

+Send a standard WBTV TIME message containing th current internal clock value and the current internal error estimate.
+It is probably a bad idea to send TIME messages with the normal sendMessage API.
+Instead, set the clock and then use sendTime.

 ####WBTVClock_set_time(long long time, uint16_t fraction, uint32_t error)
 Set the WBTV internal clock by passing the current UNIX time number as a long long,